openebs-archive/openebs-docs/docs/architecture.md

 ![OpenEBS volume pods provisioning-overview](/docs/assets/volume-provisioning.png)

-This component runs as a POD and is core to the provisioning decisions.
+This component runs as a POD and makes provisioning decisions.

-Developer constructs a claim with the required volume parameters, chooses the appropriate storage class and invokes kubelet on the yaml specification.
+The way it is used is that the developer constructs a claim with the required volume parameters, chooses the appropriate storage class and invokes kubelet on the yaml specification.
 The OpenEBS PV dynamic provisioner interacts with the maya-apiserver to create deployment specifications for the volume controller pod and volume replica pod(s) on appropriate nodes.
 Scheduling of the volume pods (controller/replica) can be controlled using annotations in PVC specification, details of which are discussed in a separate section.

-Currently OpenEBS provisioner supports only one type of binding i.e. iSCSI.
+Currently the OpenEBS provisioner supports only one type of binding i.e. iSCSI.

 ### Maya-ApiServer